Skip to content

 1. Support the organization’s mission, vision, strategic plan, and anti-racism goals by participating in activities and professional development opportunities.

-• Assist with implementing the organization's strategic plans by embedding the goals into the everyday work.
+• Implement the organization's strategic plans by embedding the goals into everyday work

 Qualifications